sayantanigoswami1996/Kuvera_RF/README.md

  To start with this tool, some prerequisites has to be made, which are described below 👇.

  #### Pre-requisites
  The major softwares or tools which has to be setup in the machine to run the test script using the tool are listed down below.
-Please click on the each links to get the    installation guide.

  *  Python- v3 and above
  *  Visual Studio Code or any other preferred IDE